jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 ### Snapshot Testing

 Another interesting feature of Jest is the Snapshot Testing.
-When we test a huge or unknown input, instead of console-logging the output and insert it into a `.toEqual()` method, we can use the `.toMatchSnapshot()` function.
+When we test a huge or unknown input, instead of console-logging the output and inserting it into a `.toEqual()` method, we can use the `.toMatchSnapshot()` function.
 For instance, if we want to test the total output of our `<App />` render function, we can use something like:

 ``` js
 it('should render <App /> correctly', () => {